popphp/popcorn/README.md

 --------------

-In a more advanced example, we can take advantage of more of an MVC-style of wiring up an application using Popcorn.
-Keeping it simple, let's look at a controller class like this:
+In a more advanced example, we can take advantage of more of an MVC-style of wiring up an application using the core components of Pop PHP with Popcorn.
+Keeping it simple, let's look at a controller class `MyApp\Controller\IndexController` like this:

 ```php
 <?php